-- HM Government (2014) 'Multi-agency practice guidelines: Handling cases of Forced Marriage' - DfE (2015) 'Working together to safeguard children' - DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2015) 'Information sharing' - DfE (2015) 'The Prevent duty' - DfE (2018) 'Keeping children safe in education' - DfE (2016) 'Disqualification under the Childcare Act 2006' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Sexual violence and sexual harassment between children in Academys and colleges'
+- HM Government (2014) 'Multi-agency practice guidelines: Handling cases of Forced Marriage' - DfE (2018) 'Working together to safeguard children' - DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2015) 'Information sharing' - DfE (2015) 'The Prevent duty' - DfE (2020) 'Keeping children safe in education' - DfE (2016) 'Disqualification under the Childcare Act 2006' - DfE (2017) 'Child sexual exploitation' - DfE (2018) 'Sexual violence and sexual harassment between children in schools and colleges' - DfE (1989) Children's Act Private Fostering - 1.2.
+The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our Academy to identify, assess, and support those children who are suffering harm. - 1.3.
+This policy applies to all members of staff, volunteers, visitors, and governors in the Academy.